kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_paths.md

 To delete a path, click the menu button on the path row you want to remove, then select 'Delete'.

 ## Exporting Paths
-To export paths, open the group you want to export and click the menu button in the top right corner of the screen.
+To export paths, open the group you want to export and click the menu button in the top-right corner of the screen.
 Select 'Export', unselect any paths you don't want to export, then click 'OK'.
 The paths will be exported to a GPX file.

 Alternatively, you can export a single path by clicking the menu button on the path row you want to export, then selecting 'Export'.